-CCIR expects that fair treatment of customers be a core component of governance and corporate culture of insurers and distribution firms.
+CCIR and CISRO expect fair treatment of Customers to be a core component of the governance and corporate culture of Insurers and Distribution Firms.

-Incorporating a fair treatment of customer's culture requires the involvement of all the organization's levels and processes, from strategic planning to decision-making and governance structures to operations.
+Incorporating a fair treatment of Customer culture requires the involvement of all the organization's levels and processes, from strategic planning to decision-making and governance structures to operations.
+In doing so, Organizations aim at striking balance between the obligations of all involved, including agents and representatives.

-Expectations to achieve this outcome (insurers and distribution firms)
+Expectations to achieve this outcome (Insurers and Distribution Firms)

-- Overall responsibility for fair treatment of customers is at the level of the board and senior management, who design, implement and monitor adherence to policies and procedures aimed at ensuring that customers are treated fairly. - Management information includes the most useful information and indicators to allow the board and senior management to: - assess the organization's performance with respect to fair treatment of customers; - react, in a timely manner, to changes or risks likely to have a negative impact on the organization's customers; and - demonstrate that fair treatment of customers is part of the organization's corporate culture. - Mechanisms and controls are established to identify and deal with any departure from the organization's strategies, policies and procedures, any conflicts of interest or any other situation likely to interfere with fair treatment of customers. - Appropriate measures are taken to ensure that their employees and others meet high standards of ethics and integrity, beginning at recruitment. - Relevant staff is trained to deliver appropriate outcomes in terms of fair treatment of customers. - Remuneration, reward strategies and evaluation of performance are taken into account when determining the contribution made to achieving outcomes in terms of fair treatment of customers.
+- Overall responsibility for fair treatment of Customers is at the level of the board and senior management, who design, implement and monitor adherence to policies and procedures aimed at ensuring that Customers are treated fairly. - Management information includes the most useful information and indicators to allow the board and senior management to: - assess the organization's performance with respect to fair treatment of Customers; - o react, in a timely manner, to changes or risks likely to have a negative impact on the organization's Customers; and - o demonstrate that fair treatment of Customers is part of the organization's corporate culture. - Mechanisms and controls are established to identify and deal with any departure from the organization's strategies, policies and procedures, any conflicts of interest or any other situation likely to interfere with fair treatment of Customers. - Appropriate measures are taken to ensure that their employees and others meet high standards of ethics and integrity, beginning at recruitment. - Relevant staff is trained to deliver appropriate outcomes in terms of fair treatment of Customers. - Remuneration, reward strategies and evaluation of performance take into account the contribution made to achieving outcomes in terms of fair treatment of Customers.